Advertisement

 When you have made a sale, the sales item is removed from inventory (current asset account on the balance sheet) and reported on the income statement ... matching revenue with expense.
 How an item is removed from inventory depends on whether you have a periodic or perpetual inventory system.

-When reading computer reports, you always want to be thinking in the back of your mind, "Does this report or these numbers make sense?"
+When reading computer generated reports, you always want to be thinking in the back of your mind, "Does this report or these numbers make sense?"
 Question it if it doesn't.
+Resolve any issues you find.
+It's important your reports maintain their integrity of accuracy and completeness so third parties can rely on them and to ensure you are making sound decisions from solid information.

 --Gross Profit--